KatarinaPopikova/ppds2022/README.md

 to the `even` coprogram and odd to `odd`.
 After receiving the GeneratorExit exception, it forwards this exception both coprograms, which continue work with numbers.

-Last coprograms 'even' and 'odd' are waiting for the input number.
+Last coprograms `even` and `odd` are waiting for the input number.
 When some coprogram gets a number, it sums to the overall even or odd result.
 After receiving the GeneratorExit exception, the coprogram activity ends by displaying the result on the screen.